Normalizing Flows for Probabilistic Modeling and Inference: Constructing Linear Flows

 \section{Constructing Linear Flows}

-The primary approach to efficiently parameterizing invertible matrices is via \textit{matrix decompositions}.
+A common approach to efficiently parameterizing invertible matrices is via \textit{matrix decompositions}.
 The idea is to decompose the matrix $\rmW$ into a product of structured matrices, each of which can be easily constrained to be invertible and has a $\bigo{D^2}$ inverse and $\bigo{D}$ determinant.
 Below we discuss a few such parameterizations.

 \paragraph{PLU flows} Every $D\times D$ matrix $\rmW$ can be written as follows:

 where $\rmP$ is a permutation matrix, $\rmL$ is lower triangular, $\rmU$ is upper triangular, and all three are of size $D\times D$.
 We can easily constrain $\rmW$ to be invertible by restricting $\rmL$ and $\rmU$ to have positive diagonal entries.
 In that case, the absolute determinant of $\rmW$ can be computed in $\bigo{D}$ time by: